waimea-igdaikee/300dtd-cadet-planner-website/docs/3-sprint-3-refinement.md

 ## Testing creation, editing, and deletion of roles

-As can be seem in the second image in the Final Implementation section above, all the roles display correctly.
+As can be seen in the second image in the Final Implementation section above, all the roles display correctly.
 I'll test that admins can easily create, edit, and delete roles:

 ![Admin role manipulation](screenshots/test_refine_roles.gif)